This post may contain affiliate links.

 Another option is to just purchase a magnetic chalkboard and hang it on the front of your refrigerator.

-5. Dry erase board
+5. Replace door panels with dry erase board

 Similar to the idea above, but the white look might be preferable for some decor, and the material can be purchased quite cheaply.
 In this video, the Fummins Family demonstrates the simple process.